mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 ## Completely removing R from macOS
 If you have previously installed R and wish to re-install the latest version or your current installation is not working as you expect, you first need to delete everything related to R. In macOS a complete removal is somewhat complicated, but doable if you follow all step precisely as provided in this post.

 For the complete removal of everything related to R the Terminal application will be used.
-In your Finder > Applictions (shortcut: &#8679;&#8984;A) there is a Utilities folder as depicted below.
+In your Finder > Applications (shortcut: &#8679;&#8984;A) there is a Utilities folder as depicted below.
 ![Finder Utilities folder.](macos-utilities-icon.png)
 Within this Utilities folder, which can be directly accessed by using the &#8679;&#8984;U shortcut, the Terminal application is contained.
 The icon below shows what the Terminal application looks like in the Finder > Applications > Utilities folder.
 ![Terminal application icon.](macos-terminal-icon.png)